Top 10 Winning Amazon Advertising Strategies for 2023

-Now that you’ve looked at the data of your best-performing ad terms, it’s time to shut down those that underperform.
-Monitoring which keywords seem to be performing well and those that just aren’t pulling their weight is just the first step in your optimizing strategy.
+Now that you’ve looked at the data of your best-performing ad campaigns, it’s time to shut down those that underperform.
+Monitoring which keywords seem to be performing well and those that just aren’t pulling their weight is a crucial step in your optimizing strategy.

-If the return and profit margin is slim, perhaps you should discontinue the product or consider it a potential upsell rather than a dedicated product with a marketing budget that drains funds away from other better-performing products.
+When the return and profit margin is slim, perhaps you should discontinue the product or consider it as potential upsell rather than a dedicated product with a marketing budget that drains funds away from other better-performing products.

 Analyze Your Data And Iterate Your Marketing

-You want to download the reports of effective and performing keywords so that you can discard ones that cost you but don’t convert as well.
+You’ll want to download the reports of effective and performing keywords so that you can discard those that cost you money but don’t convert.

-As you see specific terms performing better, you can optimize your content and ads to include those more frequently, including long-tail keyword phrases that act similarly to the exact match type ads.
+You will need to test drive and iterate ads to reveal what is better-performing keywords and terms.Then, as you identify the specific terms that are performing better, you can optimize your content and ads to include those more frequently, including long-tail keyword phrases that act similarly to the exact match type ads.

-Advertising on Amazon is a great way to improve your brand awareness and increase your sales simultaneously, but there isn’t a magic potion to make it happen.
+Advertising on Amazon is a great way to improve your brand awareness and simultaneously increase your sales, but there isn’t a magic potion to make it happen.

 Canopy Management can help you to build an effective strategy that aligns with your unique business needs.
 We’ll help you get more from your Amazon advertising so you can do more for your business.